 Franz Park features homes that may need a little tender love and care.
 Many of these homes are fixer uppers, so you might need to make some renovations before moving in.
 Franz Park is within walking distance of Forest Park, which offers many free attractions including the St. Louis Zoo, the Muny, and the St. Louis Art Museum.

-Princeton Heights is a great neighborhood for young families with aspiring careers thanks to this area’s low crime rate and convenient location.
+Princeton Heighton is a great neighborhood for young families with aspiring careers thanks to this area’s low crime rate and convenient location.
 Fun nightlife attractions and boutiques are nearby, as well as Christy Park at its northern end.
 Many of the homes are American four-squares and brick bungalows.

 Soulard is known for its French influence in home style and its various dining options.
 It’s conveniently close to the famous Anheuser Busch Brewery and Lemp Brewery.
-Residents are also nearby the Soulard Farmers Market – a perfect way to spend a Saturday morning near the city.
+Residents are also nearby the Soulard Farmers Market, a perfect way to spend a Saturday morning near the city.

 Buying and Selling Houses at the Same Time